 With what kinds of organizations does Kiran typically work?

 Kiran works with a variety of groups and organizations in a host of different places.
 He's spoken for international peacebuilding NGOs such as the United Nations and Rotary International.
 He's worked with government entities from the US Department of Defense to the Smithsonian Institution.
 He's led workshops for both public and private higher education institutions, and has worked with smaller, community-based groups like the Charleston County Public Library in Charleston, South Carolina.
 There is no "one fit" for Kiran, and he enjoys working with a wide variety of people and places.
 The important factor is to remember that Kiran works as an extension of the International Storytelling Center where he has been President since 2013.
-Their mission is "We believe in a better life, a better world, through the power of storytelling," and Kiran prioritizes work with organizations who share similar visions for making the world a better place.
+Their vision is simply, "We believe in better world through the power of storytelling," and Kiran prioritizes work with organizations who share similar visions for making the world a better place.
 Check out the work of the International Storytelling Center here.

 What is the average cost?

 The cost ultimately depends on the type of services you and Kiran design together.
-There is no set average, but rather each request is considered on a case-by-case basis, and is contingent on the host entity's needs, budget, timeline, and overall event scope.
+Each request is considered on a case-by-case basis, and is contingent on the host entity's needs, budget, timeline, and overall event scope.
 Fees for lectures and workshops typically include Kiran's speaker honorarium and travel expenses (including flights/mileage, meals, and lodging.)
 Fees for consulting services are likewise considered on an individual basis and vary based on user needs and Kiran's availability.
 All fees from public engagements and training services are put directly back to the work of the International Storytelling Center.
 Regardless of final cost, we're happy to speak informally to discuss options for your particular needs and answer questions at any time.
-You can also download a description of services with price ranges here.

 Can I combine services to get a lecture and a workshop?